29 Jan 2018

 “We are investing in continued improvements for our customers but we need those responsible for road infrastructure to match that commitment by freeing up road space to let buses flourish.”

 Stagecoach has made a series of investments to help transform bus travel for customers, including the Stagecoach Bus App which offers journey planning, real-time bus tracking, next stop information and mobile ticketing.
-The company has also introduced contactless payments – along with Apple Pay and Android Pay - across more than half of its UK bus fleet, with the technology on schedule to be introduced across all operating companies this year.
+The company has also introduced contactless payments – along with Apple Pay and Google Pay - across more than half of its UK bus fleet, with the technology on schedule to be introduced across all operating companies this year.

 Stagecoach has invested more than £1billion in new vehicles for its operations over the past 11 years, with £70million invested in 350 new buses and coaches for local communities in the past year alone.